Help When You’re Not Sure About Exercising and Back Pain?

-At first, you should be performing exercises suggested in a rehabilitation setting.
+At first, you should be performing the types suggested in a rehabilitation setting.
 Slow, controlled, safe and precise.
 Avoid anything that does not meet these criteria.

-The exercise must also incorporate movements to generate more flexibility, range of motion, strength conditioning and stability.
-There are a wealth of exercises available and also offered on this site.
+These movements must also incorporate movements to generate more flexibility, range of motion, strength conditioning and stability.
+There are a wealth of safe movements available and also offered on this site.

 What exercises are safe for me to perform?

-It depends on your level of back pain and degree of injury.
+It depends on your level of discomfort and degree of injury.

 The milder your symptoms, the more active your chosen exercises.
 Core building activities are always the best form.
-If your condition is much more severe, then it’s easier and safer to follow rehabilitation based exercises instead.
+If your condition is much more severe, then it’s easier and safer to follow rehabilitation-based ones instead.

 Here are 10 important core focused & ‘back’ targeted, exercises that would help both situations.

-This site recommends, in 4 stages, this particular set of exercises that you should follow in priority to help relieve your pain.
+This site recommends, in 4 stages, this particular set that you should follow in priority for relief.